abr4xas/vagrant-config/README.md

 ```bash
 $ vagrant ssh
 ```

 This will take some time.
 It has to download the operating system and all the tools to install on your new virtual machine.

+* Connect to the virtual machine via ssh:

 * To Stop the Virtual Machine: